Mladá Vožice: 20th century

 The town and neighbourhood of Mladá Vožice was a purely agricultural area until 1945, and the change towards industrialization only began after the liberation.
 Until 1947 Mladá Vožice had been a court district in the political Tábor District.

 Since 1949, after the change in the political and state system, Mladá Vožice was included in the newly established district of Votice in Prague Region.
-After the land reorganization of 1960 Mladá Vožice fell under the Tábor District in the South Bohemian Region.
+After the land reorganization of 1960, Mladá Vožice fell under the Tábor District in the South Bohemian Region.
 In 1975–1980, small villages and hamlets were merged with the town of Mladá Vožice into one municipality but in 1990, Běleč, Hlasivo, Řemíčov and Vilice became independent municipalities again.

 Demographics

+Transport

+There are no railways or major roads passing through the town.

 Sights

-Existence of the Church of Saint Martin was first documented in 1348.
+Among the main landmarks of the town is the Church of Saint Martin.
+Existence of the church was first documented in 1348.
 After it dilapidated, a new Baroque church was built in 1794.
 It is situated on a reinforced terrace above the Žižkovo Square.
+Next to the church is a separate bell tower, built in 1425 and rebuilt in the pseudo-Gothic style at the beginning of the 20th century.
 All the church bells were seized in 1942 except for the passing bell; the bell called Jan was returned and blessed as late as 1952 and three new bells, Maria, Václav and Martin sounding Gloria in concord, were bought thanks to fund-raising in 1986.

-A castle was built in the same square between 1570 and 1603.
+The Mladá Vožice Castle was built in the same square in 1570–1603.
 It was rebuilt to its present Baroque form by the Küenburg family, who owned it from 1678 to 1945.
-In 1946 the castle was confiscated and its interiors were used by the Koh-i-Noor factory.
+In 1946, the castle was confiscated and its interiors were used by the Koh-i-Noor factory.
+In 2001, it was bought by two private companies.

-The Chapel of the Assumption of the Virgin Mary is situated on top of a hill above the town, on the site of the former castle.
-It was built by Krištof Karel Přehořovský of Kvasejovice, the owner of the Vožice estate, in 1646.
+The Church of the Assumption of the Virgin Mary is situated on top of a hill above the town, on the site of the former castle.
+Built in the early Baroque style in 1646, it was extended in 1827.
+It was built by Krištof Karel Přehořovský of Kvasejovice, the owner of the Vožice estate.
+Late Neoclassical Stations of the Cross leads to the church.

+The Church of Saint Nicholas is located on the northwestern outskirts of the town.
+It is an early Baroque cemetery church from the mid-17th century, which replaced a dilapidated church from the 14th century.

+The Church of the Virgin Mary and Saint Wenceslaus is located in Blanice.
+It was originally a Gothic church, most likely from the first half of the 14th century.
+It was then rebuilt in the Renaissance and Baroque styles.
+The sgraffito decoration dates from the 15th century.

+The Church of All Saints is located in Janov.
+It was built in the Baroque style in 1725 or 1726.
+It probably has medieval core.